 Every individual has their own set of biases.
 But it is important to challenge them, especially while conducting interviews.
 These steps will help you counter predetermined prejudices while interacting with candidates:

-- Identifying your biases through self-reflection and consulting trained specialists.
+- You are identifying your biases through self-reflection and consulting trained specialists.

 - Learn more about specific events or triggers that activate your biases.
 This will help you address and nullify them over some time.

 - Never make snap judgments about candidates.
-You must make a hiring decision only after going through a comprehensive evaluation process.
+You must make a hiring decision only after a comprehensive evaluation process.

 Knowing When to Seek Advice

-- Reviewing possible interview techniques and questions to gauge their effectiveness.
+- You are reviewing possible interview techniques and questions to gauge their effectiveness.
 It will help you refine your skills.

-- Conducting mock interviews to perfect the art of probing your candidates.
+- Conduct mock interviews to perfect the art of probing your candidates.
 It will give you more confidence during the actual process.

 - Attend training courses to learn more about how to interview job seekers.
 Learning new skills is always a good thing.